pchain-org/pchain-guide/pchaindoc/source/wallet/localnode/Epoch.rst

 | From, PubKey, Amount and Salt must be the same with the value you set on vote.
 | BLS Private Key: bls private key included in priv_validator.json

 If you vote successfully, the wallet will return a transaction hash.
+You may cost 0.00021 PI for the gas fee from your balance.

 .. image:: ../../_static/wallet/localnode/revealhash.png